DJ: Duvvada Jagannadham: Plot

-Duvvada Jagannadham Sastri is a cook working as a caterer from Vijayawada along with his Brahmin family.
-He also masquerades as DJ, a stylish and altruistic vigilante, who kills wrongdoers with the help of his mentor CI Puroshottam.
-At his friend Vignesh's wedding, he meets Pooja and falls for her independent nature.
+Duvvada Jagannadham Sastri, a chef working as a caterer from Vijayawada along with his Brahmin family, masquerades as DJ, an altruistic vigilante who kills wrongdoers with the help of his mentor CI Puroshottam.
+At his friend Vignesh's wedding, Jagannadhan meets Pooja, the daughter of Home Minister Pushpam, and falls in love with her.

-Royyala Naidu is an actor and a builder, who also runs two fraud company called Agro Diamond and Naidu Constructions.
-Naidu appointed his secretary, Stephen Prakash to be the chairman of Agro Diamond, but Sameer Chandra, the CEO of Agro Diamond, learns that Stephen has transferred the money elsewhere and files a case against the company.
-After the wedding, Jagannadham finds out that his uncle had committed suicide and reads the suicide note which explains that his uncle booked an 1800-sq foot flat from Agro Diamond by spending all his savings but when he went to pay his final installment, he found that the company is bogus.
-Due to depression and the beratement from his own daughter, he committed suicide.
+Royyala Naidu, a builder, also runs two fraud companies called Agro Diamond and Naidu Constructions.
+Naidu appoints his secretary Stephen Prakash to be chairman of Agro Diamond, but Sameer Chandra, the CEO of Agro Diamond, learns that Stephen has transferred the money elsewhere and files a case against the company.
+After Vignesh's wedding, Jagannadham finds out that his uncle had committed suicide and reads the suicide note, which explains that his uncle booked an 1800-square-foot flat from Agro Diamond by spending all his savings, but when he went to pay his final installment, he found out that the company is bogus.
+Due to depression and the harsh words from his own daughter, he committed suicide.

 Jagannadham finds out from Purushottam about the scam of ₹900 crore ($138 million) orchestrated by Stephen.
-When Sameer, who agrees to become the witness in the court is about to get killed by hitmen hired by Stephen, DJ defeats Stephen and tells him at gunpoint to call his hitmen to abort the mission.
-Pooja's father who is the State Home Minister Pushpam, and also involved with Royyala Naidu in his crimes gets a marriage proposal from Naidu's son Avinash.
-When she meets Avinash at Abu Dhabi, she starts disliking him for his behaviour and learns that he suffers from Schizophrenia.
-Pooja realizes Jagannadham's love when she returns to India and confesses her love for Jagannadham to her father, who disapproves citing his status issues in society.
+When Sameer, who agrees to become the witness in the court, is about to get killed by hitmen hired by Stephen, DJ defeats Stephen and tells him at gunpoint to call his hitmen to abort the mission.
+Pushpam, who is also involved with Royyala Naidu in his crimes, gets a marriage proposal for Pooja from Naidu's son Avinash.
+When she meets Avinash in Abu Dhabi, she dislikes him after learning that he has schizophrenia.
+Pooja realizes Jagannadham's love when she returns to India and confesses her love for Jagannadham to Pushpam, who disapproves, citing his status issues in society.

 Pushpam and Naidu plan to kill Jagannadham.
-Naidu hires Stephen to do the job.
+Naidu hires Stephen for the job.
 Stephen lures Jagannadham with the help of his henchman, but Jagannadham overpowers them and kidnaps Stephen.
-DJ challenges Naidu that he'd find him and make him pay for his crimes; Naidu, who doesn't know about DJ hires an officer to find out about DJ.
-Jagannadham forcefully tries to interrogate Stephen about his allies but in vain.
-Pooja eventually arrives in Vijayawada to confess her love to Jagannadham and sends photos of her and Jagannadham to her father.
-He shows it to Naidu who gets shocked (Naidu was hiding in the car when Stephen was threatened at gunpoint by DJ).
+DJ challenges Naidu that he will find him and make him pay for his crimes; Naidu, who doesn't know about DJ, hires an officer to find out about DJ.
+Jagannadham forcefully tries to interrogate Stephen about his allies, but in vain.
+Pooja eventually arrives in Vijayawada to confess her love to Jagannadham and sends photos of her and Jagannadham to Pushpam.
+Pushpam shows it to Naidu, who gets shocked as Naidu had actually seen DJ when he was threatening Stephen at gunpoint.
 Naidu tells Pushpam to act like he agreed to the proposal.
-Naidu dresses up as one of the bodyguards of Pushpam where Pooja and Jagannadham's families meet each other, and Naidu finally recognizes that Jagannadham is DJ.
+Naidu dresses up as one of the bodyguards of Pushpam, where Pooja and Jagannadham's families meet each other, and Naidu finally recognizes that Jagannadham is DJ.